Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 turned out to be simple and easy to implement.
 It is described later in this document.

-Then we set out to create an IDE (based on EngageUI) to design
+Then we set out to create MyDE an IDE (based on EngageUI) to design
 EngageUI apps.
 That's what we are working on now.